-Versioned views only work with an individual versioned table or feature class, and they work with the entire table.
-You cannot use a where clause to join multiple tables together or restrict which rows or columns are included in a versioned view.
+Versioned views work with all data in an individual versioned table or feature class.
+You cannot use a WHERE clause to join multiple tables together or restrict which rows or columns are included in a versioned view.

 The primary use of versioned views is to edit versioned data using SQL.
 You cannot modify the underlying table or feature class through a versioned view using an ArcGIS client application.
 The table or feature class upon which the versioned view is based must meet the ArcGIS requirements for editing geodatabase data with SQL.

 An archive view is a database view defined on a nonversioned, archive-enabled table or feature class.
 Archive views also include triggers that keep the archiving tables up-to-date when edits are made through the archive view.
 An archive view is created when you enable the dataset for archiving or when you enable SQL access on a nonversioned, archive-enabled dataset.